rrovetto/Orbital-Space-Ontology-Project/README.md

 * To offer accurate formal representations of the target objects and domain knowledge
 * To offer a set of vocabularies, taxonomies, metadata schemas, and classificaitons that are comprehensible, accurate and widely-applicable

-## Ontologies under development
+## Selected Ontologies Under Development
-(subject to revision, merger, etc.)
+(in-progress. subject to revision, merger, etc.)

-The following ontologies are conceived as part of a modular architecture.
-Some or all may compose a single master ontology that I call The Orbital Space Onology (OSO), or The Space Domain Ontology.
+The ontologies in the project vision are conceived as part of a modular architecture: they will be usable as stand-alone models, but also as part of the integrated whole.
+Some or all may compose a single master ontology that I call The Orbital Space Onology (OSO) or alternatively The Space Domain Ontology.
 There are various synonymous names that may be given to this ontology suite, depending on scoping, such as: 'Astronautical Ontology Suite', 'Orbital Space Domain Ontology' (OSDO), and 'Orbital Space Environment Domain Ontology' (OSEDO).
 Each modular ontology can be used for a specific purpose, application, or organizational office, e.g. NASA's Orbital Debris Program Office may use The Orbital Debris Ontology.
 All content is subject to revision.
 If interested, contact the author.

 * **ODO - The Orbital Debris Ontology**
   An ontology representing orbital debris objects, and related things.